What is the Digital Marketing Academy?

 The programme includes Action Learning Sets, mentoring sessions, networking with peers, provocations and knowledge sharing – and it all takes place virtually.

 The Academy aims to drive digital innovation to increase and engage audiences through experiments with real audiences in real organisations.

 The first and second Academies were a great success that had real impact in the organisations that took part and Fellows at Digital Marketing Academy 3.0 have recently graduated.
-We are now recruiting for people to take part in Digital Marketing Academy 4.0 — watch this space for news of who they are.
+We have recently recruited a new cohort of Fellows for Digital Marketing Academy 4.0 — watch this space for news of who they are.

 “The Digital Marketing Academy is a brilliant way to give new digital experiments a go and begin to grapple with new ways of working in an encouraging, collaborative space.”